conflictlab/conflictlab.github.io/README.md

     - `MATCHES_HIST_BRANCH` (branch)
     - `MATCHES_HIST_PATH` (path in repo)
     The workflow will download it to `public/data/hist_full.csv`.
 The UI will prefer this file and fall back to `public/data/hist.csv` if absent.
+  - If you already have a long-run monthly CSV named `Conf.csv` (as in Pace-map-risk), you can point `MATCHES_HIST_PATH` to `Conf.csv`.
+The UI will also look for `public/data/conf.csv` and prefer it when present.

 CI automation (GitHub Actions)
 - `.github/workflows/sync-forecasts.yml` runs on `main` pushes and monthly schedule: